 Tel 020 3326 1255

 This Privacy Statement sets out the data processing practices carried out by Healthwatch Kingston upon Thames.
-We retain and use personal data (information that relates to and identifies living people) to help us carry out our role as the local independent champion for people who use health and social care services.
-Find out more about what we do.
+We retain and use personal data (information that relates to and identifies living people) in a number of ways, as set out below.

 We are strongly committed to data security and we take reasonable and appropriate steps to protect your personal information from unauthorised access, loss, misuse, alteration or corruption.